 For the Parliamentary election, the country is split into constituencies and each constituency elects one representative.
 Different candidates stand for election in each constituency across the country, so each constituency has its own ballot paper with its own choice of candidates on.
 The leaders of the main parties do not appear on the ballot paper in every constituency.

-The next UK Parliamentary general election must take place by 28 January 2025.
+The next UK Parliamentary General election must take place on or before Wednesday 15 August 2029.

 You can find out which constituency you live in and who your MP is on the UK Parliament website.